petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-contact-us-page.md

 ![The Contact Us page after the information is entered.](./creating-the-contact-us-page/images/02.png)

 Add your Form Container to the page and map it to the Contact Us Form object definition.
-The form container with a warning was left in the composition just so you know where to place your form container.
+The existing form container with a warning was left in the composition just so you know where to place your form container.

 1. Look at the Fragments and Widgets tab on the left of the page editor and search for "Form Container".

    The form container is only available if you have an object definition in place.

-1. Drag and drop the Form Container into the editing area on top of the existing one and map your form container to the Contact Us Form object.
+1. Drag and drop the *Form Container* into the editing area on top of the existing one and map your form container to the Contact Us Form object.

 1. Drag and drop the fields to reorder them.
 The order should be Name, Email Address, Phone, and Comment.